lakshikap/business-architecture/designing_business_architecture_for_digital_transformation.md

 - However, on a more initiative-focused approach, the KPIs in table 2 can be used to measure the before and after states of the achievements.
 These are more short-term and are achieved instantly during the course of the initiative, and not suitable for assessing the strategic alignment.

+**Benefits of Business Architecture**

+There are a number of advantages of designing and maintaining a business architecture for an enterprise.
++ First and foremost, it enables an enterprise to maintain strategic alignment and achieve the vision, objectives and corporate or business strategy.
+While the vision is farfetched, the objectives provide a more quantifiable approach to achieving the vision.
+This has been explained in the section ‘Framework for Evaluating Achievement’.
++ Promoting organizational health and well-being by generating an ability to be flexible and agile in the delivery, enabled by its iterative nature.
++ Responding to changes or exploiting opportunities arising from the external and internal environment, as beneficial to the enterprise and in turn to create a favourable outcome.
++ Facilitating enterprise performance and growth in a competitive marketplace by implementing best practices, encouraging reuse and monitoring metrics to deliver value to customers.

 ## Summary

-In summary, this paper presents a simple, but pragmatic approach to designing business architecture for digital transformation initiatives in alignment with the strategic objectives.
-The paper discusses a five-step approach to designing business architecture including identification of its individual components and the organization of these components in one illustration.
+In consclusion, this paper presents a simple, but pragmatic approach to designing business architecture for digital transformation initiatives in alignment with an enterprise's strategic objectives.
+It discusses a five-step approach to designing business architecture from the identification of its individual components and the organization of these components in one illustration.
+This is presented by applying the 5-step model to a real-world Postal Service in Europe.
 The business architecture goes hand in hand with the solution architecture of the initiative and is part of the enterprise architecture.
 The iterative nature of the business architecture makes it a suitable candidate for the popular agile approach to implementation in digital initiatives.
 Once the initiative has produced significant outcomes, they can be compared using the two-pronged evaluation framework presented in this paper.
 Overall, business architecture is a perfect candidate for business professionals or leadership teams to realize the value of digital transformation.

 **Bibliography**